apache/pulsar/site2/docs/concepts-messaging.md

 > With non-persistent topics, message data lives only in memory.
 If a message broker fails or message data can otherwise not be retrieved from memory, your message data may be lost.
 Use non-persistent topics only if you're *certain* that your use case requires it and can sustain it.

 By default, non-persistent topics are enabled on Pulsar brokers.
 You can disable them in the broker's [configuration](reference-configuration.md#broker-enableNonPersistentTopics).
-You can manage non-persistent topics using the [`pulsar-admin topics`](referencereference--pulsar-admin/#topics-1) interface.
+You can manage non-persistent topics using the `pulsar-admin topics` command.
+For more information, see [`pulsar-admin`](http://pulsar.apache.org/tools/pulsar-admin/).

 ### Performance